Meghan Markle Interviews Michelle Obama About Motherhood For British "Vogue"

 “As mothers, we just don’t want anything or anyone to hurt our babies,” Obama wrote.
 “But life has other plans.
 Bruised knees, bumpy roads and broken hearts are part of the deal.
 What’s both humbled and heartened me is seeing the resiliency of my daughters.”

 "As a younger woman, I spent too much time worrying that I wasn’t achieving enough, or I was straying too far from what I thought was the prescribed path," Obama wrote.
-"What I hope my daughters will realize a little earlier is that there is no prescribed path, that it’s OK to swerve, and that the confidence they need to recognize that will come with time."
+"What I hope my daughters will realise a little earlier is that there is no prescribed path, that it’s OK to swerve, and that the confidence they need to recognise that will come with time."

 She said her advice would be the same if she were giving it to sons, a nod to Markle and her son Archie.